-When air masses encounter mountain barriers, they’re forced upward.
+When air masses hit mountain barriers, they’re forced upward.
 This orographic lifting cools the air, potentially reaching saturation and producing clouds and precipitation on the windward side of ranges.

-Differential heating creates predictable patterns in mountainous terrain.
+Differential heating creates predictable patterns.
 Sun-facing slopes warm faster than shaded areas, generating thermals and associated turbulence.

 Morning flights often encounter smooth air because surfaces haven’t heated sufficiently to generate significant convection.
 By early afternoon, thermals can produce moderate to severe turbulence, particularly along ridge lines and in canyons.